LIVE

 Photo by PAUL ELLIS/AFP via Getty Images

-The tactical genius has also overseen a dominant period in Manchester City’s club history with a raft of titles.
-Guardiola has won four Premier League titles, four EFL Cups and an FA Cup for Manchester City’s trophy history as the club’s manager.
-He also led them to the Champions League final in 2021.
+The tactical genius has also overseen a dominant part of Manchester City’s club history with a raft of trophies.
+Guardiola has added six Premier League titles, four EFL Cups and two FA Cups to Manchester City’s trophy history as the club’s manager.
+He also led them to the Champions League glory in 2023 as they won the treble.

 Manchester City coaching staff